Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 Quick Summary

-- There is no automatic legal right to keep pets in rented accommodation in Gibraltar
+- Tenants have no automatic legal right to keep pets in rented accommodation in Gibraltar

 - Most standard tenancy agreements include a no-pets clause by default

-- Landlords can request a higher deposit or a separate pet deposit if they agree to allow animals
+- Landlords can request a higher deposit or a separate pet deposit when they agree to allow animals

-- Dogs require a licence in Gibraltar regardless of where you live
+- Dogs require licensing in Gibraltar regardless of whether you own or rent your home

 - Some areas and building types are more pet-friendly than others